-Recent studies have provided an explanation based on the typical structure of natural scenes (Kaiser et al., 2019; Vo et al., 2019; Wolfe et al., 2011b): In scenes, objects do not appear alone and in random locations, but they form meaningful spatial arrangements: for instance, lamps appear above tables, and chairs appear next to them.
+A possible explanation is based on the typical structure of natural scenes (Biederman et al., 1982; Kaiser et al., 2019; Võ et al., 2019; Wolfe, Võ, et al., 2011b): In scenes, objects do not appear alone and in random locations but they form meaningful spatial arrangements.
+For instance, lamps appear above tables, and chairs appear next to them.
 To facilitate the processing of multiple simultaneous objects, the visual system may exploit the ways in which objects typically appear together in the world.
-Indeed, behavioral studies suggest that typical multi-object configurations facilitate visual tasks like detection (Riddoch et al., 2003; Stein et al., 2015), search (Goupil et al., 2023; Kaiser et al., 2014), or short-term memory (Kaiser et al., 2015; Liu et al., 2022; O'Donnell et al., 2018).
+Indeed, behavioral studies suggest that typical multiobject configurations facilitate visual tasks like detection (Riddoch et al., 2003; Stein et al., 2015), search (Goupil et al., 2023; Kaiser et al., 2014), or short-term memory (Kaiser et al., 2015; Liu et al., 2022; O'Donnell et al., 2018).
 Such effects have been explained by a grouping of objects into larger units of processing, allowing the brain to process objects at the level of (fewer) groups rather than at the level of (more) individual objects (Kaiser et al., 2019; Kaiser & Peelen, 2018).